 Adaptive Technology describes equipment and devices that allow an individual with disabilities to maintain or increase their independence in their home or community.
 Examples include: communication and speech devices, therapy equipment, motorized wheelchairs, service animals, adaptive seating, and vehicle modifications.

 Priority for assistive technology is given to projects that address health and safety issues, as well as accessibility issues.
 Equipment must have a written justification by a professional and in many cases, already have been denied by Medicaid and private insurance.
-Contact Amy Dougan at firstname.lastname@example.org or (315) 379-8200.
+For more information contact Edward Montgomery at (315) 379-8333 or by email: firstname.lastname@example.org